Continuing Education Modules

 Preconception Care: What It Is and What It Isn't

-Every Woman, Every Time: Integrating Health Promotion into Primary Care
+Every Woman, Every Time: Integrating Preconception Health Promotion into Primary Care

 Maximizing Prevention: Targeted Care for Those with High Risk Conditions

-Interconception Care for Women with Previous Poor Outcomes -- Coming Soon
+Interconception Care for Women with Previous Poor Birth Outcomes (coming soon)

 If you would like nursing contact hours, please consider this resource: Preconception Health Promotion: The Foundation for a Healthier Tomorrow (2013) Merry-K. Moos, MPH, BSN, FNP, 3.0 contact hours for RNs.
 Click here to access this nursing module, produced by the March of Dimes.
 The module content is open access.
 If you wish to earn CNE credits, the cost is $15.00.